Skip to main content

 Originally, I came to Concordia in 2010 as part-time faculty in Studio Arts and then returned in 2015 as Dean of the Faculty of Fine Arts until completing my mandate in 2020.
 In the years prior, I was Graduate Dean at the School of the Art Institute of Chicago and Director of the MFA program at the Maine College of Art, one of the earliest low residency, interdisciplinary MFAs in America.
 As a dual citizen, I have moved between America and Canada for academic positions over the years, but my heart and my ancestry is decidedly located in the North.

 I have enjoyed a serpentining career that toggled between academe and the cultural sphere, with “off book” forays into archaeology, sheep herding, and chefing.
 Long gaps, late life degrees, and living abroad have characterized my path.
-My current "home" is Estonia from where I work on humanitarian projects that intersect with higher arts education.
+My current home is Montreal, but I continue to work in Estonia and Ukraine on humanitarian projects that intersect with higher arts education.

 I hold a PhD in Art History and Visual Culture from the University of Manchester UK and an MA in Museum Studies from the University of Toronto.
 My undergraduate degrees are in Classical Studies and Near Eastern Archaeology (also U of T), and Art Education (York University).
 I am also recently certified as a death doula through the University of Vermont USA.
 I am still learning!